sealandd/sealandd/README.md

 !!DO NOT FOLLOW OR EVEN SPAM FOLLOW ME IF YOU ARE A PROSHIPPER OR DARKSHIPPER I AM NOT COMFORTABLE WITH U😂!!
 You know who you are.... i saw u👀👀

+!!If you're name is IcelandGPT cough vash..
+DNI 😳!!
 _______________________________________________________________________________________________________________________________________________________________________________________
 Hihihihi! my name is sealand or kita okok , i am quite awkward and shy when i am first-time talking to people so pls keep this in mind when speaking to me!! i enjoy making new friends and i love talking to people!! so you are allowed to interact with me unless my name says afk or i say i am going afk! sometimes i may not know how to respond to something so i aplogize!! you can friend me on discord, instagram, tiktok if you would like! but please ask me!
 If i have said something that has upsetted you or made you uncomfortable please let me know!!